 - International students, especially those from countries impacted by COVID-19, should:

-- Exercise proactive measures around planned spring and summer travel.
+- Exercise proactive measures around planned summer travel.
 Specifically, students should monitor airline service and immigration policy updates, and consider alternative plans if warranted.

 - Contact UWG’s International Student Admissions & Programs if you have questions related to potential visa and immigration status implications and with any other questions or concerns.